 Although electro-membrane processes have been extensively characterized with single salt solutions and some progress has been made in the case of multi-ionic mixtures, tests have often focused on characterizing a single membrane or a limited number of ions and operating conditions.
 In fact, an effective description of ion transport obtained from simple experiments with real units containing both CEM and AEM, providing a complete and detailed description of ion transport and membrane selectivities, is still rare.
 This work aims to fill this gap, in particular for the use of A-RED units, which have been poorly tested with multi-ion solutions, for the novel application of river water RO permeate remineralization by transporting ions from its brine.
-With this respect, an experimental campaign was carried out using laboratory-scale A-RED stack equipped with SUEZ membranes with synthetic solutions containing two or three competing ions.
-The effect of applied voltage, as well as brine and permeate conductivities and a wide range of compositions were tested.
-In addition, membrane transport numbers and selectivity were tested, highlighting potential applications of the technology for mineral recovery.
+With this respect, an experimental campaign was carried out using a laboratory-scale A-RED stack fed with synthetic solutions containing two or three competing ions.
+The effect of applied voltage as well as brine and permeate conductivities and a wide range of compositions were tested.
+In addition, membrane transport numbers and selectivity were assessed, highlighting potential applications of the technology for mineral recovery.

 2. Materials and methods

-A-RED tests were conducted in open-loop mode with synthetic multi-ionic solutions, containing two or three salts at different composition, also mimicking a Seine river RO brine.
-This section explored the setup system (section 2.1), the experimental procedure (section 2.2), experimental campaign (section 2.3) and data analysis (section 2.4).
+A-RED tests were conducted in open-loop mode with synthetic multi-ionic solutions, containing two or three salts at different composition.
+This section presents the materials and system set-up (section 2.1), the experimental procedure (section 2.2), experimental campaign (section 2.3) and data analysis (section 2.4).

 2.1 Materials and set-up

-Experiments were performed with a SUEZ A-RED laboratory-scale unit (ElectromatTM MkI ED stack), assembled with five cell pairs of CR67T and AR204T SUEZ membranes (0.028 m2 of active membrane area).
-Spacers 760 µm thick (woven polyester) were places between membranes to create the channel compartments.
+Experiments were performed with an A-RED laboratory-scale unit (ElectromatTM MkI SUEZ France stack), assembled with five cell pairs of CR67T and AR204T SUEZ membranes having 0.028 m2 of active membrane area.
+Spacers of 760 µm thickness (woven polyester) were placed between membranes.
 Coated titanium electrodes with a flat surface were used.
 Table 1 reports membrane characteristics and properties.
 Platinum wires (Alfa Aesar Pt wires, 0.127 mm dia hard, 99.9% metal basis) were included during the stack assembly.

 Table 1.
-Properties of the SUEZ ion-exchange membranes used in this study.
+Properties of the SUEZ ion-exchange membranes used in this study (SUEZ, France).